nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## How do I transfer my data to another Computer?

 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Address Book folder.
+       the file that contains the data of your previous Task Book folder.

        >Note: Search for the default taskbook.xml file that is stored in the data folder and overwrite it.